 - Be sneaky sneaky: Without much shade, tree cover, or downed structures in the bayous, the carp spook easier than most fishies.
 Approach slow, try to stay out of their visual field.
 Cast to fish on the far bank…if you can cast that far.
 If you can’t, practice till you can.

 - Have fun: Fishing in the heat and not catching a damn thing sucks.
 It sucks a whole lot more if you’re in a bad mood.
 Any time on the water should be enjoyed.
-So, put a smile on and learn from your mistakes, or at least try to.
-Keep a cold beer in the car, or a candy bar, or hell, a ring pop if it makes you happy, and savor the experience.
+So, put a smile on and learn from your mistakes, or at least try.
+Keep a cold beer in the car, or a candy bar – or, a ring pop if it makes you happy – and savor the experience.